-For a pillowy soft, delicious pizza that your family will beg for, start with sourdough discard pizza dough!
+For a pillowy soft, delicious pizza crust that your family will beg for, start with sourdough discard pizza dough!
 It’s easy to make and bakes up with the perfect chewy consistency.
 This sourdough pizza crust recipe is the best way to make an authentic Italian pie without yeast!

 Content Covered Here